brianhouse/art_and_code/assignments/02_nonlinear_narrative/description.md

 - Your program must demonstrate at least 5 different branching points that create meaningful alternative paths
 - You must articulate your concept with a title and [3-sentence description](../../resources/description_guidelines.md).

-Email your title, concept, and code to the instructor.
+Email your title, concept, and code to the professor.
 (You'll need to change the name of your file from `narrative.js` to `narrative.txt` in order to email it—otherwise Gmail will reject it)

-## Conceptual references
+## Conceptual References and Examples

 ### Pre-digital
 - Jorge Luis Borges, [_The Garden of Forking Paths_](https://en.wikipedia.org/wiki/The_Garden_of_Forking_Paths) ([full text](https://archive.org/stream/TheGardenOfForkingPathsJorgeLuisBorges1941/The-Garden-of-Forking-Paths-Jorge-Luis-Borges-1941_djvu.txt))